harlan-zw/nuxt-seo-utils/README.md

 })
 ```

+The `titleSeperator` token is unique in that it will be trimmed from the start and end of the title.

 If you'd like to change the template for your titles, you can do so in your nuxt.config or using `useHead`.

 _nuxt.config.ts_